conferencetools/conferencetools.github.io/_docs/tickets/configuration/application.md

 permalink: /docs/tickets/configuration/application/
 ---

-The applications main config file is `opentickets.local.php.dist` copy this as `opentickets.local.php` This file contains all the settings for your tickets and discount codes.
+The applications main config file is `conferencetools.tickets.local.php.dist` copy this as `conferencetools.tickets.local.php` This file contains all the settings for your tickets and discount codes.
 It is divided into three keys: Financial, Tickets and Discount Codes.